Tresor (album)

-Tresor is the third solo studio album by Welsh singer Gwenno, released on 1 July 2022 by Heavenly Recordings.
+Tresor (a Cornish word for "treasure") is the third solo studio album by Welsh singer Gwenno, released on 1 July 2022 by Heavenly Recordings.
 Like Gwenno's previous work, this album's lyrics are almost entirely in Cornish with one song, "N.Y.C.A.W." (which stands for "Nid yw Cymru ar Werth", meaning "Wales is not for Sale"), in Welsh.
-The album's name comes from the Cornish word for "treasure".
 The album was shortlisted for the 2022 Mercury Prize.

 Singles and film

 Lead single "An Stevel Nowydh" was released 28 February 2022, followed by "Men An Toll" on 7 April, "Tresor" on 11 May, "Anima" on 14 June, and "N.Y.C.A.W." on 4 July.

 Each single came with a music video which are part of a longer film created by Gwenno in collaboration with Anglesey-born filmmaker Clare Marie Bailey, set for release some time in the summer of 2022.
 The film was shot on Super 8 in Bryn Celli Ddu, Mynydd Parys, and Porth Ia (St Ives) during Summer 2021, was edited by Joan Pope, and stars Eddie Ladd as Greddf (a Welsh word meaning "instinct").